 Those very qualities—presence, purpose, passion—and the energy to put those qualities to work—are the key ingredients for success in any marketing strategy.
 If they’re AWOL, the same will be true for your marketing strategy.

-- Marketing teams can help your company tear down silos and engage your entire workforce
+- Motivated marketing teams can help your company tear down silos and engage your entire workforce.

-- Once they’re engaged, empower your workforce to help your marketing team build brand enthusiasm among your target customers
+- Empower your workforce to help your marketing team build brand awareness and loyalty in your target market.

 Tear Down Those Silos